 - following the doctor’s instructions for procedures and tests

-- considering taking a vitamin and mineral supplement, after consulting a doctor first
+- asking a doctor about taking a vitamin and mineral supplement

 - keeping a record of any symptoms between doctor appointments